GuiMelo012x/Curso-Java/README.md

 Although i already know Java and have been using it for over a year, i believe that i can be better and improve in some areas.
 Besides, i am taking this course to be a better student, because Java is the only programming language we use at my university.

 As i am already familiar with Java, my focus will be on the more advanced part of the course.

+All projects will be posted inside and outside this repository, as they are more important and has all the content i have seen and learned throughout this course.